-I am Eugene Chua, a philosopher of physics and science and a 5th year PhD candidate at UC San Diego.
+I am Eugene Chua, a philosopher of physics and science.

 When I am not doing philosophy, I can be found playing Magic: the Gathering, video games and board games, or skateboarding.